theangrydev/demo-grpc-api-first-microservices/README.md

-# demo-grpc-api-first-microservices
-Demonstration of the API-first workflow for microservices communicating over gRPC
+# Demo of an API-first Workflow For Developing and Testing gRPC Microservices

 This example assumes the teams are working in a monorepo.
 Other approaches are equally valid.